Since its official inception in 1947, the United States Air Force has been a force to be reckoned with.

 The Air Force used 1,760 Sony PlayStation 3 consoles to build the world’s 33rd fastest computer.
 Unveiled in December 2010, it was called the “Condor Cluster” and was housed in Rome, New York.
 The supercomputer had a capability of 500 trillion floating point operations per second.
 The cost?
 A smooth $2 million.

-6. “Mustache March” was Born in the USAF
+6. “Mustache March” was born in the Air Force

 Air Force legend, WWII and Vietnam veteran, and triple ace Brig.
 Gen. Robin Olds is honored every March by Airmen growing “bulletproof mustaches.”
 The tradition started as a way to honor the Brig.
 Gen., who is often considered one of the greatest fighter pilots of all time.